Zika fever: Americas

 On 24 January 2016, the WHO warned that the virus is likely to spread to nearly all countries of the Americas, since its vector, the mosquito Aedes aegypti, is found in all countries in the region, except for Canada and continental Chile.
 The mosquito and dengue fever have been detected in Chile's Easter Island, some 3500 km away from its closest point in mainland Chile, since 2002.

 In February 2016, WHO declared the outbreak a Public Health Emergency of International Concern as evidence grew that Zika is a cause of birth defects and neurological problems.
 In April 2016, WHO stated there is a scientific consensus, based on preliminary evidence, that Zika is a cause of microcephaly in infants and Guillain–Barré syndrome in adults.
 Studies of this and prior outbreaks have found Zika infection during pregnancy to be associated with early pregnancy loss and other pregnancy problems.
 In the Americas the number of cases peaked during the first half of 2016 and declined through 2017–2018, with a total of 31,587 suspected, probable, and confirmed cases of ZIKV disease were reported in the Region of the Americas.
-Of these, 3,473 (11%) were laboratory confirmed.
-In general, transmission persists at low levels in some areas and is not uniformly distributed within countries.
+Of these, 3,473 (11%) were laboratory-confirmed.
+Transmission persists at low levels in some areas and is not uniformly distributed within countries.

 Asia

-In 2016 imported or locally transmitted Zika was reported in all the countries of Asia except Brunei, Hong Kong, Myanmar and Nepal.
+In 2016, imported or locally transmitted Zika was reported in all the countries of Asia except Brunei, Hong Kong, Myanmar and Nepal.
 Serological surveys have indicated that Zika virus is endemic in most areas of Asia, though at a low level.
 While there was a sharp rise in the number of cases of Zika detected in Singapore after the 2016 Summer Olympics in Brazil, genetic analysis revealed that the strains were more closely related to strains from Thailand than from those causing the epidemic in the Americas.